ggonnella/gfapy/doc/tutorial/gfa.rst

    >>> gfa2.containments
    []

-Paths are retrieved using the ``paths`` property: this list contains all P lines in GFA1 and all O lines in GFA2.
+Paths are retrieved using the :attr:`~gfapy.lines.collections.Collections.paths` property.
+This list contains all P lines in GFA1 and all O lines in GFA2.
 Sets returns the list of all U lines in GFA2 (empty list in GFA1).

 .. doctest::